SpecFlowOSS/SpecFlow.Plus.Examples/ExcelExample/Readme.md

 # Excel Example
 This example demonstrates the three usecases of using SpecFlow+ Excel.
-* Defining full Features in Excel (Add Feature)
+* Defining full Features in Excel (CalculatorAdd.feature)
-* Defining all examples in Excel (Subtract Feature)
+* Defining all examples in Excel (CalculatorSubtract.feature)
-* Defining only a part of the used examples in Excel (Multiply Feature)
+* Defining only a part of the used examples in Excel (CalculatorMultiply.feature)

-Ofcourse it is als o possible to use non Excel Features alongside Excel Features (Divide Feature)
+Of course it is als o possible to use non Excel Features alongside Excel Features (CalculatorDivide.feature)